corsac-dart/di/README.md

 }
 ```

-With zero configuration needed this covers a good portion of all use cases.
+With zero configuration needed this covers a good portion of common use cases.

 ### 2.2 Configuration